• ECTS

 e) Additional elements & duality relationship.

-f) Reconstruction formula (decomposition into singular elements).
+f) Reconstitution formula (decomposition into singular elements).

 a) Phi2 as direct and dual inertia of profile-line and profile-column clouds.

-c) Interpretation of the graphs attached.
+c) Interpretation of graphs.

 d) Guttman effect.
 E) Additional elements.